-Project: A dynamic risk assessment model for the contamination of water resources from Hydraulic Fracturing in the UK
+Project: Assessing the risks to contamination of water resources from hydraulic fracturing in the UK

 Supervisors: Professors Akbar Javadi and Zoran Kapelan

 Hydraulic fracturing in the UK is a controversial topic which is seriously being considered in this country as a new, viable method of extracting a wealth of natural gas from shale rock.
 To feel confident in applying this technique to an apprehensive population, it is important to consider the science and engineering involved in the process.
 If the UK develops a shale gas industry we must establish a fully informed risk management strategy to ensure the protection of water resources.